evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.

-{{< sitefiguresized thumb="models/xiaomi/su7/su7_pro/screens_1_st.jpg" title="Xiaomi SU7 Pro" width="2560" height="1440"  >}}
+{{< sitefiguresized thumb="models/xiaomi/su7/su7/screens_1_st.jpg" title="Xiaomi SU7" width="2560" height="1440"  >}}

 ## Infotainment

-You can choose between two sound systems on the Xiaomi SU7 Pro.
+You can choose between two sound systems on the Xiaomi SU7.
 With the Xiaomi Soundsystem, you get ten speakers with a max system output of  watts.
 With the Xiaomi Soundsystem, you get 25 speakers with a max system output of  watts.

 The model has 4 USB-C connections as standard.
 The model has 1 USB-A connections as standard.
 ## Lights